jiadi-li/visualization_portfolio/dataviz3.md

 3. The type of chart used is fine, but can be changed to some more intuitive types.

 ##### redesign
+For my redesign, I will based on the conlcusion in the original data visualization: Reluctance to Take Risk Rose During the Financial Crisis, Especially Among the Young.
+To achieve this goal, I will take the following steps:
+1. include the full dataset to see the trend (harsh decrease during financial crisis);
+2. change the type of chart to do parallel comparison between age groups;
+3. highlight between year 2008 and 2010 when the financial crisis took place;
+4. highlight the Younger generation ("Younger than 35").

 #### Step 4: Test the solution

 ##### insights from user feedback

+Based on the user feedbacks, I found out that my audience is not able to capture the information quite well.
+For example, the grey highlight I put in the middle of the plot is to indicate the time of financial crisis.
+Without a clearer sign, the audience wouldn't figure out the idea even with the comment above the plot.
+Moreover, according to the users, the contrast between the groups is not clearly shown using the current color scheme.
+One of the user feedback is recorded below:

+1. Can you tell me what you think this is?
+- I think it's a graph indicating the trend with time showing  willingness of US households of different ages to take investment risks.

+2. Can you describe to me what this is telling you?
+- It tells me
+(1) the willingness of US households to take investment risks is descreasing from 1998 to 2016; (2) US households of age 35 to 49 are the group who has the most willingness to take investiment risks (3) Households above 50 are less willing to take investiment risks.

+3. Is there anything you find surprising or confusing?
+- I don't really understand what the column is telling.

+4. Who do you think is the intended audience for this?
+- Audience younger than 35.

+5. Is there anything you would change or do differently?
+- I would make the line type of 'Younger than 35' bolder and wiht a brighter color.

 ##### what's different in the redesign

+Given the feedback, the two major changes I will make are:
+1. explicitly label the grey hightlight area;
+2. change the color scheme.

 #### Step 5: Build your solution